thispolo/haxe-injection/README.md

 ## Future features
 - Allow for instancing services during assignment to the collection
 - Allow for optionally adding services using callbacks to for setting optional arguments
+- Improve binding convention to removal reliance on strings